OAI/OpenAPI-Specification/proposals/004_Overlays.md

 <a name="overlayExtends"></a>extends | `url` | URL to an OpenAPI document this overlay applies to.
 <a name="overlayUpdates"></a>updates | [[Update Object](#updateObject)] | A list of update objects to be applied to the target document.

 The list of update objects MUST be applied in sequential order to ensure a consistent outcome.
+Updates are applied to the result of the previous updates.
 This enables objects to be deleted in one update and then re-created in a subsequent update.

+The `extends` property can be used to indicate that the Overlay was designed to update a specific OpenAPI description.
+This is an optional property.
+Where no `extends` is provided it is the responsibility of tooling to apply the Overlay documents to the appropriate OpenAPI description.

 #### <a name="overlayInfoObject"></a>Info Object